If you are looking for guides to learn how to record piano, you came to the right place. In this post, you will find the answer.

 A condenser mic goes on the top of the piano.
 It must be in the center and about 6″ or 8″ from the piano.
 It will have a small ambient to it which creates a natural reverb.

-This way you will have a two, focused piano recorded sound that you can pan left and right.
+This way you will have two, focused sounds of the piano that you can pan left and right.
 Additionally, you will have a third, more ambient-sounding track that you can blend with the previous two tracks.

 However, you can use only dynamic or condenser mics.
-But good practice is to have different types of mics for richer and more diverse sound.
+But good practice is to have different types of mics for richer and more diverse sounds.

 If you have only one mic then it’s better to place it on the top and record that way.
 It will give you the best possible sound you can record with only one microphone.